Iadvd/RetrocomputingZXSpectrum/SpectranetTNFS/readme.md

 https://play.google.com/store/apps/details?id=com.iadvd.android.tcpipvirtualjoystick

-The ones ending with an "A" are to be played with the Android TCP/IP Virtual Joystick.
+The ones ending with an "A" and the "tcpipjoysticktest.tap" application will run only if the Android TCP/IP Virtual Joystick is available.

 1. "radeblunnere1.tap" is our "Rade Blunner" game for Keyboard, Kempston and Sinclair joysticks only.